-Often a symptom of issues such as blepharitis and dry eye syndrome, it can also be caused by an allergic reaction, for example if you’re trying a new cosmetic product.
+Often it can be a symptom of conditions such as blepharitis, conjunctivitis or dry eye syndrome, it can also be caused by an allergic reaction.

-While this will often get better by itself, having a GP identify the cause will mean they can prescribe medication that’ll treat the problem quicker.
+While this will often get better by itself, having a GP identify the cause will mean they may be able to prescribe medication that’ll treat the condition quicker.

-We all get the odd twitch from time to time, but if you find yourself frequently blinking or closing your eyes, particularly if you can’t control it, this is something you should see a GP about.
+We all get the odd twitch in our eyelid from time to time, but if you find yourself frequently blinking or closing your eyes, particularly if you can’t control it, this is something you should see a GP about.